 Do Not Call Registry: Preventing Unwanted Telemarketing Calls

-Are you tired of your dinner or evening relaxation being interrupted by calls from telemarketers?
-You now have the power to take charge of the number of telemarketing calls you get at home.
-The Federal Communications Commission (FCC) and the Federal Trade Commission have implemented a national “do not call” registry, making it illegal for telemarketers to contact you if you register your telephone number.
+The Federal Communications Commission (FCC) and the Federal Trade Commission (FTC) have implemented a National Do Not Call Registry, making it illegal for telemarketers to contact you if you register your landline or wireless number.

-By law, telemarketers must search the registry every 90 days and delete from their call lists any telephone numbers on the registry.
-If you continue to receive telemarketing calls even after you have registered your number, you will be able to file a complaint with the FCC or FTC.
-A telemarketer who disregards the do not call registry could be fined up to $11,000 for each call.
+By law, telemarketers must search the National Do Not Call Registry every 31 days and delete from their call lists any telephone numbers on the registry.
+If you continue to receive telemarketing calls even after you have registered your telephone number, you will be able to file a complaint with the FTC.
+A telemarketer who disregards the National Do Not Call Registry could be fined up to $16,000 for each call.

 How do I register my telephone number?

-Do I have to re-register my number every 5 years?
+Do I have to re-register my number every five years?

-No. Originally, customers were required to re-register their number after 5 years on the registry, but the FCC recently changed this.
-Today, telemarketers are required to honor all registrations indefinitely, so the registrations will not automatically expire.
+No. Originally, customers were required to re-register their number after five years on the registry, but the FCC changed this in 2008.
+Now, telemarketers are required to honor all registrations indefinitely, so the registrations will not automatically expire.
 Customers no longer need to re-register their numbers to continue their preference not to receive telemarketing calls.

 Businesses with which you have an established business relationship are not required to follow the do not call rules.
-They can call you for up to 18 months from your last purchase, payment or delivery, even if your number is on the national registry.
+They can call you for up to 18 months from your last purchase, payment or delivery, even if your number is on the National Do Not Call Registry.
 Companies with which you have made an inquiry or submitted an application can call you for three months, but if you ask a company not to call you, it must honor your request.

-Callers soliciting charitable contributions do not have to search the national registry.
+Callers soliciting charitable contributions do not have to search the National Do Not Call Registry.
 Calls regarding political and religious speech are also not subject to the do not call requirements.

 To avoid such calls, read all fine print before filling out sweepstakes or other contest forms.
 You may be establishing a business relationship, giving the company permission to call you.
 You can also ask companies and organizations to place you on their internal do not call lists.